VJMumphrey/zig-openai/README.md

 # zig-openai

-A simple OpenAI API client for Zig with streaming support.
+A simple OpenAI API client (and maybe server at some point) for Zig with streaming support.

 Find examples in the [`examples`](./examples) directory.